Creating a dropshipping business continues to be a hot topic in e-commerce circles.

 As long as you provide a favorable experience for a customer’s first purchase, you should spend more time on ways to get them to come back to your site than finding new customers.

-The reality is that returning customers are likely to spend more money than a new user.
+The reality is that returning customers are likely to spend more money than a new user, since you’ve retained customer satisfaction in their first purchase.

 Don’t be afraid to ask why they left the site, you may be surprised to hear their answer.